-- GDP of Dayton MSA is more than $41 billion, according to the Federal Reserve Bank of St. Louis, and has grown by 23% since 2010.
+- GDP of Dayton MSA is more than $435 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 8% over the past 10 years.

 - The Dayton metro area has seen 60 consecutive months of year-over-year payroll growth between October 2013 and September 2018.